matteocorti/check_ssl_cert/README.md

                                    checked
       --ignore-ocsp-timeout        ignore OCSP result when timeout occurs while checking
+      --ignore-sct                 do not check for signed certificate timestamps (SCT)
       --ignore-sig-alg             do not check if the certificate was signed with SHA1 or MD5
-      --ignore-sct                 do not check for signed certificate timestamps (SCT)
       --ignore-ssl-labs-cache      Forces a new check by SSL Labs (see -L) --ignore-tls-renegotiation   Ignores the TLS renegotiation check
-      --inetproto protocol         Force IP version 4 or 6 --info                       Prints certificate information -i,--issuer issuer              pattern to match the issuer of the certificate
+      --inetproto protocol         Force IP version 4 or 6 --info                       Prints certificate information
       --issuer-cert-cache dir      directory where to store issuer certificates cache -K,--clientkey path             use client certificate key to authenticate -L,--check-ssl-labs grade       SSL Labs assessment (please check https://www.ssllabs.com/about/terms.html)
-      --check-ssl-labs-warn grade  SSL Labs grade on which to warn --long-output list           append the specified comma separated (no spaces) list of attributes to the plugin output on additional lines
+      --long-output list           append the specified comma separated (no spaces) list of attributes to the plugin output on additional lines